The Creativity of Text-to-Image Generation: Related Work

-Creativity is a complex multi-faceted phenomenon that is difficult to define \cite{p1235-frich.pdf}.
-One useful conceptual model for reflecting on the entirety of the concept of creativity is Rhodes's model of the ``four P'' of creativity: \textit{person} (personality, intellect, habits, attitudes, etc.), \textit{process} (thinking, motivation, learning, etc.), \textit{press} (the human being's environment), and \textit{product} (``artifacts of thought'')~\cite{4P}.
+The above model and definition of creativity are coarse and do not capture the multitude of activities that lead to the creation of a creative artifact.
+One useful conceptual model for reflecting on the entirety of the concept of creativity is Rhodes' model of the ``four~P'' of creativity~\cite{4P}.
+The model aims to explain what it means to be creative by looking at four components. \textit{Person} pertains to a human beings' personality, intellect, habits, attitudes, and other factors that affect a person's creativity. \textit{Process} pertains to the process of creating ideas and artifacts (e.g., thinking, motivation, learning, etc.). \textit{Press} refers to the human being's environment which can influence the person and the mental processes.
+Last, \textit{product} pertains to ``artifacts of thought'' -- ideas that have been communicated to other people in observable form (e.g., as a poem, painting, or sculpture)~\cite{4P}.

-All four aspects in Rhodes's conceptual model, however, are linked to an observable product \cite{dubina2016.pdf}.
+As in the above sociocultural model and the two-part definition of creativity, all four aspects in Rhodes' conceptual model are linked to an observable product~\cite{dubina2016.pdf}.
 The underlying assumption is that the embodiment of an idea~-- i.e., the outcome of a process, such as a painting, poem, sculpture, or an idea scribbled on a napkin~-- is a proxy for the creativity of a person.
-Following this perspective, the product can serve as a measure for human creativity.
+Following this perspective, the observable product can serve as a measure for human creativity.
 One popular operationalization of this measure in the scholarly literature is the two-part ``standard'' definition of creativity \cite{2012RuncoJaegerStandardDefinition.pdf,plucker2004.pdf}.
-Following this definition, an artifact needs to be both novel (original, unique, etc.) and useful (appropriate, effective, etc.) to be considered creative.
+Following this definition, an artifact needs to be both novel (original, unique, etc.) and effective (appropriate, valuable, useful, etc.) to be considered creative.
 According to this definition, it is therefore not enough for a product to be novel, it also needs to be appropriate, useful, or valuable for someone.
-In Kaufman and Beghetto's small-c paradigm \cite{Beyond_Big_and_Little_The_Four_C_Model_of_Creativi.pdf}, this someone is the creator of the creative artifact and from a Big-C perspective, it is a larger group of people or society as a whole.
+Following the Big-C perspective of creativity, this someone is a larger group of people or society as a whole (the gatekeepers in the field), and from a small-c perspective, it is the creator of the creative artifact~\cite{Beyond_Big_and_Little_The_Four_C_Model_of_Creativi.pdf}.